barrykooij/related-posts-for-wp/readme.txt

 == Changelog ==

+= 1.9.3: May x, 2016 =
+* Tweak: Fixed a bug that caused the search query to reset when navigating through pages on the manual linking page.
+* Tweak: Fixed unescaped page request variable on manual linking page.

 = 1.9.2: April 18, 2016 =
 * Tweak: We're now ignoring all characters that are not letters or numbers from word cache.
 * Tweak: Various performance optimizations, props [Danny van Kooten](https://github.com/dannyvankooten).